huntermonk/huntermonk.github.io/_posts/2019-2-13-interviewing-part-4.md

 title:  "Interviewing, part 4️⃣.
 Facebook. 🔵"
 ---

+_This is the final part in a 4 part series.
+Part three: [Interviewing, part 3️⃣.
+Offer from Uber.](http://huntermonk.com/2018/12/25/interviewing-part-3.html)._

 Eventually, I did all 10 interviews.
 Those resulted in 5 offers.

 The offers were: